Medical services, right here on campus.

-Anderson University Health Services is committed to providing free comprehensive services to students.
-It is also part of the health benefits for eligible faculty and staff starting in 2019.
+Anderson University Health Services is committed to providing free comprehensive services to all students.
+Health Services also serves all AU faculty and staff.

 Health Services offers immediate care, health counseling, referrals, and wellness education.
-Care and resources are provided free to AU students in partnership with Community Hospital Anderson, and all Health Services staff members are trained specialists from the Community Health Network.
+Care and resources are provided free to all AU students (undergraduate and graduate) in partnership with Community Hospital Anderson, and all Health Services staff members are trained specialists from the Community Health Network.

 Regular services include:

 - Provide ambulatory care, emergency services, and/or referrals for diagnostic procedures such as laboratory tests and X-rays.

 - Assist with the coordination of health counseling and mental health services on campus.

 - Provide illness prevention through health education and wellness promotion.
 Health Services and Counseling Services work together closely to support physical and emotional wellness.

 In addition to treatment for common illnesses and accidents, other services offered include:

 - Monitoring ongoing health concerns such as but not limited to blood pressure, blood sugar and weight.